Subscribe Subscribe | Subscribe Comments RSS

-Yes, to many of his patients, he was more than just Dr. Eric Kwek Soon Kiat; he was a doctor whom had gone the extra miles for them, a doctor whom they could have a heart to heart talk on many issues other than their medical conditions, and a doctor whom wasn’t rushing his patients out of his consultation room so that he could see more patients and fatten his wallet.
-Dr. Kwek was a good doctor but most importantly … he was a friend to many of them and chances are he will always be a friend to them even when he is no longer around now.
-Fond memories of his acts of kindness, his patience and sincerity will always touch the hearts of his many patients or rather friends.
+To many of his patients, Dr. Eric Kwek Soon Kiat was more than a doctor; he was a doctor whom had gone the extra miles – a doctor whom they could have a heart to heart talk on many issues other than their medical conditions and a doctor whom wasn’t rushing his patients out of his consultation room so that he could see more patients and fatten his wallet.
+Dr. Kwek was a good doctor but most importantly … he was also like a friend to many of his patients.
+Fond memories of his acts of kindness, his patience and sincerity will always touch the hearts of his many patients or should I say, friends.

 In my reply to this dear friend, I said, “It is very rare these days to find a good doctor who is not more interested in his/her pocket than his/her patient.”
-I hope Dr. Kwek story could serve as an inspiration to doctors and aspiring doctors.
-Just as the revenue is important to you (you and your family need to survive too, in order for you to have a peace of mind to help others), your patients are equally, if not more important as they have entrusted their lives to you.
+I hope Dr. Kwek story could serve as an inspiration to other doctors and aspiring doctors.
+Just as the revenue is important to you, your patients are equally, if not more important as they have entrusted their lives to you.
+In saying that, I do not deny that survival for you and your family is also important in order for you to have a peace of mind to help others.

 Perhaps the question we need to consider is “What is/are the important things, the priorities, in our life 10, 20 or 30 years down the road?”
-It seemed that what were important to Dr. Kwek had naturally become the way of how people are remembering him now.
-The story of Dr. Eric Kwek Soon Kiat has enlightened me and straightened out my perspective.
-He had reminded me of the priorities in life.
+It seemed that what was important to Dr. Kwek had naturally become the way of how people are remembering him now.
+The story of Dr. Eric Kwek Soon Kiat has enlightened me and reminded me of the priorities in life.

 To leave you with something my dear friend said, “Life has different plans for each of us, may all of us finish it without regrets.